wdi-sf-march-2014/notes/Inheritance/inheritance.md

 #Inheritance

+##Quick Review:
+1. What is a method?
+What is a class?
+1. What is an instance method?
+What is class method?

 ##Objectives:
-1. Describe what is inheritance is and identify the benefits & disadvantages of its use.
-Create a 2 classes in which one class inherits from another class.
+1. Describe what inheritance is and identify the benefits & disadvantages of its use.
+Create  2 classes in which one class inherits from another class.
 1. Create a class that can override methods from it's parent class.
 1. Illustrate the different ways you can load code: load, require, require_relative

-##Quick Quiz Review:
-1. What is a method?
-What is an instance method?
-1. What is a class?
-What is class method?

 ##Goal #1 - Inheritance:

 - Inheritance is used to indicate that one class will get most or all of its features from a parent class.

 *When is inheritance useful?
         a.
-DRY - Don't Repeat Yourself
+DRY - Don't Repeat Yourself & reuse code functionality

-REPLACE        b.
-Rails uses it heavily.
+        b.
+Faster implementation time

-        c.
-Example: Suppose you're building an application  helps you ship goods.
+        - Example: Suppose you're building an application  helps you ship goods.
 Many forms of shipping are available, but all forms share some basic functionality (weight calculation, perhaps).
 We don’t want to duplicate the code that implements this functionality across the implementation of each shipping type.

 ##Demo

 ```
 class Animal
   def speak